About the fishery

-The Western Rock Lobster industry is an iconic, world-class fishery that is based on the spiny lobster (Panulirus cygnus) along Western Australia’s coast between Shark Bay and Cape Leeuwin.
+The western rock lobster industry is an iconic, world-class fishery that is based on the spiny lobster (Panulirus cygnus), which thrives along Western Australia’s coast from North West Cape to Cape Leeuwin.

-MSC is the world’s most respected independent fisheries sustainability certification standard which reviews the fishery based on stock assessment and harvest strategy, the impact of the fishery on the wider ecology and management and consultation arrangements.
+The MSC is widely regarded as the foremost independent fisheries sustainability certification standard.
+It evaluates the fishery based on stock assessment and harvest strategy, ecological impact, management effectiveness, and consultation arrangements.

-In the earlier days the West Coast Rock Lobster fishery operated as an input fishery (total allowable effort) and the commercial harvest averaged 11,000 tonnes per annum.
-Market supply was governed by catchability of lobster, sometimes resulting in over supply and lower prices.
+In its earlier days, the West Coast Rock Lobster fishery operated as an input fishery (total allowable effort), with the commercial harvest averaging 11,000 tonnes annually.
+Market supply was dependent on the catchability of lobster, occasionally leading to over-supply and subsequent price reductions.

-After a number of years of below average recruitment (puerulus) attributed to lowered breeding stocks in the deepwater and northern part of the fishery, 2008 was the lowest recruitment on record.
-This acted as a catalyst for change and in 2009, in close consultation with the Department of Fisheries, industry moved towards a regulated output management system through a quota system to ensure the sustainability of rock lobster stocks.
+However, after experiencing several years of below-average recruitment (puerulus) attributed to diminished breeding stocks in the deepwater and northern regions of the fishery, 2008 marked a record low recruitment level.
+This served as a catalyst for change, prompting the industry to transition towards a regulated output management system in 2009, in close collaboration with the Department of Fisheries.
+The quota system was implemented to ensure the long-term sustainability of rock lobster stocks.

-In 2015, the Total Allowable Commercial Catch (TACC) was 6,000 tonnes, a significant reduction in the volume of lobster previously taken.
-For each commercial fishing season, the TACC across all zones is set annually.
-The quota can vary, depending on numerous factors, such as the success of puerulus settlement.
+In 2015, the Total Allowable Commercial Catch (TACC) was significantly reduced to 6,000 tonnes, reflecting a substantial decrease in lobster volume compared to previous years.
+The TACC is set annually for each commercial fishing season across all zones and may vary based on various factors, such as the success of puerulus settlement.

-Quota management measures have brought a significant reduction in the number of pots being used in the fishery, which in turn has significantly reduced its impact on the surrounding ecosystem and marine animals.
-The fishing season has been extended from 7.5 months to 12 months, which has maximised individual fisher’s efficiencies and given the market a consistent and stable supply all year round.
+The implementation of quota management measures has led to a considerable reduction in the number of pots utilised in the fishery, thereby minimising its impact on the surrounding ecosystem and marine wildlife.
+Additionally, the fishing season has been extended from 7.5 months to 12 months, maximising individual fishers’ efficiency and providing a consistent and stable supply to the market throughout the year.